 - A corporate site uses an in-house channel for digital signage, but can switch all TVs to a local news channel for weather alerts.

-ICE-HE-DXL Display Control Center
+IP-DXL Display Control Center

 ICC1-IRX Display Controller